felipetovarhenao/stringnode/README.txt

 The [stringnode] sequencer reads the .bell scripts, using the MaxMSP package bach.
 The scripts must be included in the bell_scripts folder, and can be read using the sequencer's menu.
 To play specific pattern use the marker menu.

 the .bell scripts
 The structure of a .bell script is hierarchical, and can include 4 different blocks of information — pattern sequences, tempo changes, fret structures, and quantization information.
-The general structure of a script using all three types of blocks would look something like this:
+The general structure of a script using all 4 types of blocks would look something like this:

 [ `tempo <BPM> ]
 [ `frets <fret_list> ]